johnk2022/Project1/README.md

 A lot of experimentation, trial, and at times, mostly error.

-For this reason, most of the work was completed offline using Virtual Studio and Notepad++.

-A little concerned that I would flood GitHub with thousands of commits and restores.

-Uploaded to GitHub at key points.

 You can check out the website [here](https://johnk2022.github.io/Project1/)!

 ## Project Description